SofiaG1l/Bytes_n_Bites_SGC/README.md

----
-title: "Retrieving and analyzing news from the Guardian"
-date: 2026-04-03
-author: Sofia Gil-Clavel
----

   -   [Itinerary](#itinerary)
   -   [Requirements](#requirements)

+# Retrieving and analyzing news from the Guardian

 In this edition of Bytes & Bites, Dr. Sofia Gil-Clavel [webpage](https://sofiag1l.github.io/) (researcher and manager of the Societal Analytics Lab [link](https://societal-analytics.nl/))